 Fast forward to 70th Cannes Film Festival, the subject was again brought to light with the introduction of buttons pinned to the accreditation lanyards, given to every accredited professional.
 The series of badges features tongue in cheek jokes in French and English and were made up by the Festival staff, according to a Marche du Film.

-The badges read: “I am so pathetic: I took a selfie on the red carpet’, ”It’s the latest by what’s-his-name, the guy who did that other movie”, “what can you do with your badge?”, "What won the Palme d’Or last year?”, “But we do work in Cannes”, and the one referring to the improper footwear ban and scandal of the 68th Cannes Film Festival “My dream: to walk the red carpet in flip-flops" among others and we couldn’t agree more that humour is the best way to communicate the serious message to educate the red carpet uncouth.
+The badges read: “I am so pathetic: I took a selfie on the red carpet’, ”It’s the latest by what’s-his-name, the guy who did that other movie”, “what can you do with your badge?”, "What won the Palme d’Or last year?”, “But we do work in Cannes”, "How come I haven't been invited?"
+And the one referring to the improper footwear ban and scandal of the 68th Cannes Film Festival “My dream: to walk the red carpet in flip-flops" among others and we couldn’t agree more that humour is the best way to communicate the serious message to educate the red carpet uncouth.

 Just to recap: DO NOT go barefoot on the red carpet -like Julia Roberts did in 2016, - and DO NOT take selfies on the red carpet, oh and er… Do not eat with your mouth open…You get the gist.